PatrLind/node-any-db-mssql/README.md

 Every one of the environment variables mentioned above is optional, test will use defaults if value will not ve provided.

-See test configuration file (test/support/config.js) for more information.
+See test [configuration](test/support/config.js) file for more information.

 ## Generating JSDoc